rackerlabs/technical-blog/_posts/2019-11-04-how-salesforce-community-cloud-helps-you-serve-customers-employees-and-partners.md

 ### It encourages brand loyalty in an oversaturated market

 In addition to stellar customer care, successful businesses have found another way to maintain their customers’ loyalty.
 In a world where [63% of shoppers do not feel like retailers know them](https://www.salesforce.com/blog/2017/05/14-retail-customer-experience-stats.html) , Community Cloud can help organizations increase brand loyalty.
-By allowing the company to know its consumers intimately, Community Cloud helps to better [personalize the customer experience](https://relationedge.com/personalizing-the-retail-experience-with-salesforce/).
+By allowing the company to know its consumers intimately, Community Cloud helps to better personalize the customer experience.

 “A customer community is great for knowing who your customer is and being able to see trends about them,” Megan divulges.
 “This is where customers go to and become brand loyal to you and your products and services because they can connect with other people who also enjoy the product.
 So it’s this wonderful circular connection.”
 This circular connection works the same as word-of-mouth.
 One satisfied customer interacts with another, which improves the brand’s reputation and increases customer loyalty.

-Megan says, "These brand enthusiasts are crucial to both community and a company’s success...
-People who are not your company employees and don’t have a monetary reason to be there [in your community], but are there, are key people to success.
+Megan says, "These brand enthusiasts are crucial to both community and a company’s success ...
+People who are not your company employees and don’t have a monetary reason to be there in your community (but are there) are key people to success.
 They keep people excited about your product and service, which gives you insider information.
 They’re your enthusiasts.”

 ### It fosters connection in a work-from-home culture

 Community Cloud can also set up an employee community, which enhances the relationship between your business and your employees.
-“Being able to help people connect, especially for companies that are remote [or have remote employees] is one of the greatest features of an employee community,” Megan explains.
+“Being able to help people connect, especially for companies that are remote or have remote employees, is one of the greatest features of an employee community,” Megan explains.
 With more companies embracing a work-from-home culture, nurturing virtual connections in the workplace is more important than ever.

 Setting clear expectations and having a communication playbook are [essential to the success](https://www.inc.com/amanda-pressner-kreuser/the-most-successful-remote-teams-do-these-5-things.html) of remote companies and their employees.
 Implementing an employee community through Community Cloud addresses both of these concerns.
 Megan explains how well Community Cloud’s customizable platform works for both small and large organizations, “You’ll be amazed at how you ever ran your business without it.”